This “hair wellness” startup is taking on Rogaine

 Nutrafol CEO Giorgos Tsetis concedes that the supplement sector has left many consumers with little trust and much confusion.
 “Unfortunately, it’s a wild, wild West out there,” he says.

 As such, Nutrafol invested one-third of its total funds into R&D and clinical testing, then parlayed its scientific findings to marketing and branding.
-The company participated in several clinical trials.
+The company also participated in several clinical trials.
 Last year, the Ablon Institute of Research found that 80% of women taking Nutrafol reported “significant improvement” in hair growth quality.

-On Amazon, Nutrafol’s female hair treatment has nearly 500 reviews.
-Roughly half of them give it five stars.
-Some customers rave that it gives them silkier, thicker manes while others bemoan “absolutely no changes in hair growth.”
+So far, consumer reviews have been mixed.
+Roughly half of Nutrafol’s Amazon customers rated it five-stars.
+Some rave that it gives them silkier, thicker manes while others bemoan “absolutely no changes in hair growth.”

 Tsetis, a former fashion model, began investigating the hair loss market when he himself started shedding strands at age 21.
 For the next decade, he tried prescription treatments but dropped them after suffering several undesirable side effects.
 (Medications like Finasteride have been shown to increase scalp irritation, impotence, and dizziness, among other conditions.)

-A doctor informed Tsetis that one specific treatment would cause permanent sexual dysfunction damage.
+A doctor informed Tsetis that one specific treatment would actually cause permanent sexual dysfunction damage.
 He believed there must be something in between prescription drugs and the less-regulated supplement sector.

 “These are really only two FDA-approved drugs to date,” says Tsetis.
 “It’s incredible that there hasn’t been any innovations since 1988 when it comes to addressing hair health in an integrated, holistic way.”